dewyze/dotfiles/README.md

 ```

 The shell configs are intended to be used on top of one another without much/any overhead.
 Our goal was to create a clean environment whether you start in `bash` and `tmux`(`bmuxs`) into `zsh` or go straight into `zsh`.

+## Tmuxline
+This uses [tmuxline.vim](https://github.com/edkolev/tmuxline.vim).
+Tmuxline can be used to match against [vim-airline](https://github.com/vim-airline/vim-airline), [powerline](https://github.com/powerline/powerline), [vim-lightline](https://github.com/itchyny/lightline.vim) or any other certain type of status line.
+Currently this defaults to the style of the normal vim status line, but you can use another status line in your `.vimrc.local` and create a `.tmuxline.conf.local` which will be referenced instead to make a tmux status line that matches a vim one.

 ## Uninstall